electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	drwxr-xr-x 8 pol pol  300 Jun 30  2015 web

-The easiest thing to do is modifying the index.htm of the router configuration webpage adding some test code just to see if everything worked.
-The directory
+The easiest thing to do is modifying the index.htm of the router configuration webpage adding some test code just to see if everything in the process of extraction and rebuilding worked.
+I copied the directory
-<tt>firmware_orig.bin.extracted</tt> and its content was copied to
+<tt>firmware_orig.bin.extracted</tt> and its contents to
-<tt>firmware.extracted_new</tt> to preserve the original files.
-Then
+<tt>firmware.extracted_new</tt> in order to preserve the original files.
+Then I
-<tt>firmware.extracted_new/squashfs-root/web/index.htm</tt> was modified by
+modified <tt>firmware.extracted_new/squashfs-root/web/index.htm</tt> by
 appending the following lines just before the closing html tag.

 	<script>